editorandcriticism/editorandcriticism.github.io/md/future.md

 ---
 title: The Future of American Newspapers, a Forecast Written in 1991
 description: The Future of American Newspapers, a Forecast Written in 1991
-keywords: newspapers, corporations, journalism, book review, politics, democracy, press, monopoly, criticism, mass media, media criticism, media studies, media monopoly, Steve Hoenisch, digital media, media and technology
+keywords: newspapers, media corporations, journalism, book review, politics, democracy, press, monopoly, criticism, mass media, media criticism, media studies, media monopoly, Steve Hoenisch, digital media, media and technology
 ---

 By Steve Hoenisch

-Published in 1997.
+Published circa 1997.

 	Table of Contents